 Toronto has this massive underground pedestrian walkway, called the PATH, which covers 30km of shopping and restaurants and walking space!
 Crazy!
 If you didn’t know to go looking for it, you might never realize what was located just below the streets.
 This is perfect for when you want to get out and explore but it’s raining or snowing.
 But don’t try to get anywhere in a hurry with these, it’s a rather complex maze of pathways actually.

 Just writing about all these fun things to do in Toronto makes me want to go back for another visit!
 Seriously you guys, you definitely need to visit Toronto, and then tell me all about your trip so that I can relive it with you!
 Have you been?
 What are your favorite things to do in Toronto??

-Get your Toronto essentials here:
+Shop your Toronto outfit essentials here: